Women & Children: Birthing and Newborns

 To register for any of the breastfeeding classes or for more information, call 989-348-0550.

 Visits from family members and special friends can be a meaningful part of your experience.
 Visiting hours are from 9 a.m. to 8:30 p.m. to allow for you to rest and learn about caring for yourself and your baby.
-Because of frequency of childhood illnesses, the only children who may visit are the baby's siblings.
+Because of frequency of childhood illnesses, the only children under 12 who may visit are the baby's siblings.
 Please remind visitors not to visit if they have any symptoms of a cold, flu, or other illness.
 All visitors should be reminded to wash their hands or use hand sanitizer before holding the baby.
-A maximum of four (4) support people will be allowed to accompany the mother during labor and delivery.
+A maximum of four (4) support people will be allowed to accompany the mother during labor and delivery, this includes the father of the baby.

 Find a Physician